faizalam87/VirtShield/README.md

 ### 2. Modify and Deploy Security Model

-Once the containers are up and required files are copied in, the user is expected to:
+Once the containers are up and the required files are copied in, the user is expected to:

 - Navigate to `/root/performance/workspace/` inside the model container
 - Modify the required C source files to implement their own security logic